wjongman/ScreenCopy/readme.md

 ![Autosave](images/autosave.png)

 #### Portability
-When starting, it will look for the file ScreenCopy.ini in it's program directory, if it is found, it will be used to store settings, else settings will be stored in the registry.
+When starting, it will look for the file ScreenCopy.ini in it's program directory.
+If it is found, it will be used to store settings, else settings will be stored in the registry.

 #### Presets
 Press the 'A' key to save the current selection rectangle as a preset, you will be prompted for a description (mandatory).